Tuning - Riding Type, Rider Abilities and Riding Styles

 Aggressive - You use the bike to your advantage but don't just point and press, you try to be as fast as possible but don't take every risk, but speed is the end game.

-Smooth - You calculate all your decisions, taking the smart line not the straight one!
-Using features to your advantage to make the line smoother not just straighter.
+Smooth - You calculate all your decisions, taking the smart line, not the straight one!
+Use features to your advantage to make the line smoother not just straighter.

-Confident - You will ride all feature within your ability but don't like to push.
+Confident - You will ride all features within your ability but don't like to push.
 Riding within your limits to achieve a clean run.

 Cautious - You approach the trail features with care.
 Trying to take the simple line.
 Trying to keep the bike under control and all times.